traatweak/Vexiro-Magiks/README.md

 6 Open Developer Options
 You will now see Developer Options in the System section or Additional Settings depending on your Android version

+# Step 2  Enable USB Debugging and Wireless Debugging

+After enabling Developer Options follow the steps below to activate USB Debugging and Wireless Debugging on your Android device

+### Enable USB Debugging

+1 Open Settings
+2 Go to System or Additional Settings
+3 Select Developer Options
+4 Scroll down and find USB Debugging
+5 Turn on the USB Debugging switch
+6 If a warning appears tap OK to confirm

+### Enable Wireless Debugging

+1 Inside Developer Options look for Wireless Debugging 2 Tap to open Wireless Debugging settings
+3 Turn on the Wireless Debugging switch
+4 Make sure your device is connected to the same WiFi network as your computer if prompted